|

 and listening skills.
 It’s easy to see how Berard

-AIT can help so many others who are known to have hyper sensitivity
+AIT will help so many others who are known to have hyperacute

 or other auditory issues.
 Time may bring adaptation, but even the body’s